Ontario

 We accept no responsibility for the accuracy of the information presented here as rules are changing and

-enabling / prohibiting legislation is complex and unique by jurisdiction.
+enabling / prohibiting legislation is complex and unique by jurisdiction (federal, state, county and municipal).
 If you believe the information

 here is incorrect or out of date, please let us know.